Guide to Business Credit Scores

 A Dun & Bradstreet report provides the following information in detail:

 Lenders also use information from Equifax and Experian to make lending decisions.
-In these cases they are basing their decisions on composite scores from different sources, as explained in this article.
+In these cases they are basing their decisions on composite scores from different sources.

 Although not nearly as extensive as D&B PAYDEX®, Experian’s Intelliscore PlusSM compiles a collection of both business and personal statistics to predict whether or not a business will default within the next 12 months.
 Once again, businesses do not want to be in the “red zone” when being considered for small business financing.